 The yield per tray depends on the kind of microgreens you are cultivating.
 For some microgreens like cabbage or broccoli, the yield per tray is 10-12 oz. per tray.
 While some other microgreens like peas produce approximately 1.5 pounds per tray.

-Therefore with the right amount of production, which is not too high, you can earn a good profit.
+Therefore, you can earn a good profit with the right amount of production, which is not too high.
 One point you have to consider is that microgreens are ready for sale within 2-3 weeks.
 So you have several crop cycles and thereby sales in a couple of months.

 These are the approximate calculations.
 You have to decide on the scale of your business according to these calculations.
 However, don’t try to start your Microgreens Farming Business on a very large scale.